openshift/enhancements/enhancements/update/dont-require-registry-during-reboot-and-upgrade.md

 It is not a goal of this enhancement to eliminate the requirement of a registry server for other workloads.
-We are just eliminating the requirement that it be available during boots and upgrades.
+We are just eliminating the requirement that it be available during reboots of existing nodes and upgrades.

 ## Proposal

 ### Workflow Description

-1. The administrator of a cluster boots a node or performs an upgrade.
+1. The administrator of a cluster reboots a node or performs an upgrade.

 1. All the components of the cluster ensure that if the required images have been already pulled they will not try to contact the registry server.